opencast/opencast/docs/guides/developer/docs/development-environment-docker.md

 ## Multi-node Opencast Development

 Development with multi-node Opencast environments are also supported using a different compose file.
-Instead of downloading the single-node docker file, download the multi-node version:
+Instead of downloading the single-node Docker compose file, download the multi-node version:

 ```sh
 $ curl -o docker-compose.yml https://raw.githubusercontent.com/opencast/opencast-docker/<version>/docker-compose/docker-compose.multiserver.build.yml
 ```

 This file defines a three node (admin, presentation, worker) cluster for use in testing, with all of the appropriate ports exported.
-To access the a node run ```docker-compose exec --user opencast-builder $nodetype bash```.
-For example, to access the presentation node run ```docker-compose exec --user opencast-builder presentation bash```.
+To access the a node run ```docker-compose exec --user opencast-builder opencast-$nodetype bash```.
+For example, to access the presentation node run ```docker-compose exec --user opencast-builder opencast-presentation bash```.

 Available commands are otherwise identical.